 - Access to advice and support during the preparatory period

 - Free monthly newsletters to keep you abreast of news and developments

 We work closely with the finance team to make sure that there are no dramas, planning in advance to get the audit smoothly out of the way so that you can get on with the rest of business as usual.

 A statutory audit is only required if you exceed income or asset thresholds and these are different for charities and social enterprises.
 Read this guidance if you are unsure if your organisation needs an audit.

-If you decide that you do not need an audit, then maybe we can help with some one-off advice or you might want to sign up to our subscription service to access updates, seminars and advice.
+If you decide that you do not need an audit, then maybe we can help with some one-off advice or with one of our seminars.